MicrosoftDocs/sql-docs/docs/linux/tutorial-sql-server-containers-kubernetes.md

 ![Kubernetes SQL Server Cluster](media/tutorial-sql-server-containers-kubernetes/kubernetes-sql.png)

 In the preceding diagram, `mssql-server` is a container in a [pod](http://kubernetes.io/docs/concepts/workloads/pods/pod/).
+Kubernetes orchestrates the resources in the cluster.
 A [replica set](http://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) ensures that the pod is automatically recovered after a node failure.
 Applications connect to the service.
 In this case, the service represents a load balancer that hosts an IP address that will stay the same after failure of the `mssql-server`.

 In the following diagram, the `mssql-server` container has failed.
-The replica set recreates the pod on the same node, and `mssql-server` reconnects to the same persistent storage.
+As the orchestrator, Kubernetes guarantees the correct count of healthy instances in the replica set and starts a new container according to the configuration.
+The orchestrator starts a new pod on the same node, and `mssql-server` reconnects to the same persistent storage.
 The service connects to the recreated `mssql-server`.

 ![Kubernetes SQL Server Cluster After](media/tutorial-sql-server-containers-kubernetes/kubernetes-sql-after-pod-fail.png)

 In the following diagram, the node hosting the `mssql-server` container has failed.
-The replica set recreates the pod on a different node, and `mssql-server` reconnects to the same persistent storage.
+The orchestrator starts the new pod on a different node, and `mssql-server` reconnects to the same persistent storage.
 The service connects to the recreated `mssql-server`.

 ![Kubernetes SQL Server Cluster After](media/tutorial-sql-server-containers-kubernetes/kubernetes-sql-after-node-fail.png)